-Swiss Films Advent Calendar
+Swiss Films advent calendar

 Enjoy 24 films selected by SWI swissinfo.ch from the Swiss streaming platform Play Suisse.
 They have been subtitled in English and curated for our international audience.

-The films are productions or co-productions of the Swiss Broadcasting Corporation (SBC)External link, the parent company of SWI swissinfo.ch.
+The films are productions or co-productions of the Swiss Broadcasting Corporation (SBC), the parent company of SWI swissinfo.ch.
+This year we’re presenting a film from our Swiss Films collection every day leading up to Christmas Day.

 Watch today’s film